 User Research & Product Design for Agriculture Planter in Senegal with Autodesk

-In addition, one of myAgro’s exciting strategies to help farmers generate more profit from their farms is to improve the machinery they use. myAgro’s first machine was a precision planter, which distinguishes itself from other planters by both planting and microsoding fertilizer at the same time.
+One of myAgro’s strategies to help farmers generate more profit from their farms is to improve the machinery. myAgro’s first machine was a precision planter, which distinguished itself from other planters by both planting and microdosing fertilizer at the same time.
 In Senegal, most farmers use some sort of animal-drawn planting machine that plants but does not fertilize.
 Women rarely own their own planter and generally borrow or rent from a male relative.
 Last year, myAgro began selling its own precision planter in Senegal, after designing, testing and selling the product in Mali over several years.
-Uptake has not been as fast as we would like, and the planter needs to be adapted to the Senegalese context.
-To improve uptake, Autodesk marketing experts could help myAgro figure out better design, messaging, branding, advertising etc.
+The uptake of this precision planter has not been as fast as myAgro would like and needs to be adapted to the Senegalese context.

 Project: To increase uptake, Autodesk marketing experts helped myAgro figure out a better design and improve messaging, branding, advertising, etc..
 Specifically, the Autodesk Team4Tech team assisted in the following areas: